SpacePenguin1994/DM2023W/_modules/week-10.md

 Nov 13

-: This class has been delayed due to the accidence of the instructor.
+: This class has been delayed due to the accident of the instructor.
 The new time will be decided later.

 Nov 17
 : **Function(I)**